-The BAC further recommends that Finance Staff regularly seek advice and counsel on revenue and revenue approaches from the BAC and that it make regular and timely reporting on its efforts once a consultant is retained, as well as during and after the recommended polling on acceptance of various revenue approaches.

-This past two-year budget cycle had its curious revenue 'squabbling' and consideration of whether the City and Finance Staff is too conservative in its revenue forecasting and projections.
+- 3.4 Consultation with the BAC The BAC further recommends that Finance Staff regularly seek advice and counsel on revenue and revenue approaches from the BAC and that it makes regular and timely reporting on its efforts once a consultant is retained, as well as during and after the recommended polling on acceptance of various revenue approaches. - 3.5 Revenue Forecasting This past two-year budget cycle had its curious revenue 'squabbling' and consideration of whether the City and Finance Staff is too conservative in its revenue forecasting and projections.
 In the mid-cycle, perhaps Staff and Council can work on an acceptable cadence and projection policy approach to avoid future 'squabbles' and to arrive in a more timely and early enough agreement on both 3rd Quarter Revenues and also in the longer-term revenue projections and estimates.
 And, though this Revenue focus of the BAC is a reiteration of prior recommendations, it may also be relevant to staff, the Mayor, and to the Council that some consideration and or process be construed that allows for revenue downturns and/or projections of possible recessionary impacts, unlike the current practice.

-3. Provide transparent, clear, and understandable information about the City's debts and obligations.
-This information should be presented in a way that the public will understand - for example, in the form of pie charts, graphs, and summary tables.
+4. Provide transparent, clear, and understandable information about the City's debts and obligations.